Rosetti Superyachts has given a construction update on its first in-build 38 metre explorer, which is progressing on schedule.

-Sold in December 2018, the construction of the hull remains on track for delivery in May 2021.
+Sold in December 2018, construction remains on track for delivery in summer 2021.

 The interior features various pieces of art, including a striking central staircase with a three-storey sculpture illuminated by a skylight, as well as an interplay of white lacquer, light and dark woods throughout.